ballerina-platform/module-ballerina-soap/docs/spec/spec.md

 ## 1. Overview
 This specification elaborates on the functions available in the Soap library.

-Soap module abstracts out the details of the creation of a SOAP envelope, headers, and the body in a SOAP message.
+The soap module abstracts out the details of the creation of a SOAP envelope, headers, and the body in a SOAP message.

 ## 2. Compatibility